Robert Pickton: Media and merchandise

 In 2011, Vancouver artist Pamela Masik planned to mount an art exhibition, The Forgotten, featuring portraits of some of Pickton's victims, at the University of British Columbia's Museum of Anthropology, which declined to host it after some controversy.
 The incident was profiled by Damon Vignale in the 2013 documentary film The Exhibition.

 In 2011, a documentary was released, titled The Pig Farm, which outlined the flawed investigative work by the RCMP and the Vancouver Police Service.
 Details emerged about the impossibly long list of suspects, departmental in-fighting and lack of resources.

 In 2016, a purported autobiography, Pickton: In his Own Words, was released.
 Its publication and marketing initiated controversy, critical petitions, and government action to stop him from profiting from the work.
 Pig Killer, a biopic written and directed by Chad Ferrin, starring Jake Busey as Pickton, was released in select theatres on November 17, 2023.

-In 2024, the comedy troupe Danger Cats was selling T-shirts online with a caricature of Pickton headlined with "Pickton Farms".
-Under the caricature was the tagline "Over 50 flavors of hookery smoked bacon".
-The shirt caused controversy.
-The British Columbia premier David Eby expressed his outrage: "All I can say is how deeply disappointed I am by the idea that the lives of vulnerable women could be trivialized like this."
-Upcoming shows of Danger Cats were cancelled and the shirt was removed from their online store.
+In 2024, Alberta-based comedy troupe Danger Cats listed satirical T-shirts for sale online which featured a caricature of Pickton headlined with a logo reading "Pickton Farms" and the tagline "Over 50 flavors of hookery smoked bacon".
+The shirts caused controversy, and prompted the cancellation of several upcoming performances by the troupe.
+British Columbia premier David Eby expressed his outrage: "All I can say is how deeply disappointed I am by the idea that the lives of vulnerable women could be trivialized like this."
+Danger Cats released a statement on social media saying, "The Pickton T-Shirt has been removed from our website and all proceeds will go to Ukraine."

 In 2025, the TV series Dexter: Resurrection referenced Pickton as "The Pig Farmer" in regard to the character Leon Prater, who hosted a group of, and parties with, serial killers.
 It was said Pickton did similar, but is just a twisting of the different events held at Pickton's farm.